dcasota/puppetlabs-scripts/Azure/README.md

 ## Cleanup

+Go to the next section if you haven't finished your Lab setup.
+This cleanup section is intended if you want to rerun the Lab setup.

+The Puppet-install script allows to specify location, resourcegroup and puppetserver name.

-Before a rerun of the Azure setup, delete the Azure resourcegroup "puppet" (Default) with all sub components and wait until all resources have been destroyed.
+Before a rerun of the Azure setup, delete the dynamically allocated Azure resourcegroup "puppet" (Default) with all sub components and wait until all resources have been destroyed.

-The install script allows to specify location, resourcegroup and puppetserver name.

 ## Puppet Agent on VMware Photon OS on Raspberry Pi 4